prajwal816/Quantum-Wine-Classifier/README.md

 ---

 ## 🧩 Overview
-**Quantum-hackathon** is an open-source toolkit designed to simplify the development of complex data workflows — enabling efficient data ingestion, transformation, and analysis within a cohesive framework.
+**Quantum-Wine-Classifier** is an open-source toolkit designed to simplify the development of complex data workflows — enabling efficient data ingestion, transformation, and analysis within a cohesive framework.

-### ✨ Why Quantum-hackathon?
+### ✨ Why Quantum-Wine-Classifier?
 This project aims to streamline data processing and modeling tasks for developers and data scientists.
 The **core features** include: